Click for DisplayMate Home Page The Standard of Excellence for Image and Picture Quality Click to Order DisplayMate

 Provides an overall assessment of LCoS technology, followed by detailed technical performance comparisons between all of the major display technologies: CRT, LCD, Plasma, DLP, and LCoS.
 It finishes with a discussion of the most exciting new developments in display technology that will be the subject of future articles in this series.

-This sidebar provides information on each HDTV manufacturer that participated in the Shoot-Out.
+This sidebar provides information on each TV manufacturer that participated in the Shoot-Out.

 Sidebar B: LCoS Shoot-Out Hardware and Software